Lines of Life

 Ancestral Shipibo-Konibo Textile Traditions in the Peruvian Amazon

-In early March we visited Paohyan, a Shipibo-Konibo community of rich cultural tradition and one of the last strongholds of ‘Chitonti’ - the traditional indigenous textiles made from homespun cotton woven on a backstrap loom.
+In March 2019 we visited Paohyan, a Shipibo-Konibo community of rich cultural tradition and one of the last strongholds of ‘Chitonti’ - the traditional indigenous textiles made from homespun cotton woven on a backstrap loom.

 Together with the Pucallpa based grassroots NGO ‘Alianza Arkana’, we have been working for the past 9 months developing a project supporting the revitalisation of these traditional textiles.
 Through buying at fair-trade prices and offering a platform to sell in our Cusco based gallery, the aim is to give value and appreciation to the art, creating renewed enthusiasm with the artists so this dying craft will continue for generations to come.
 By helping create an alive marketplace and demand for these textiles we envisage the future for this ancestral weaving to be of longevity and sustainability.

 The project is a continuation of the long-standing work by Leeroy Mills and Techa Beaumont (kulchajam.org) who have been developing relationships and conversation with the traditional artists for many years in Shipibo lands.

 In this report we will follow the full process of the ‘chitonti’, from spinning the cotton to painting the final designs known as kené.
 While also commenting on Shipibo-Konibo culture and showing how life is in Paohyan.